PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 Orchard Core is a free, open-source, modular, multi-tenant application framework built with ASP.NET Core.
 Similar to ABP Framework, Orchard was originally built on top of ASP.NET MVC, then it was refactored and rewritten with ASP.NET Core.
 It is a mature framework that can be used to speed up the development of CMS applications.

 Compared to ABP Framework, Orchard Core is more focused on CMS applications.
-It provides a set of reusable components for building CMS applications, such as content management, media management, localization, multi-tenancy, workflow, and security.
+It provides a set of reusable components for building CMS applications, such as content management, media management, localization, multi-tenancy, workflow, and security, and so on.
 It also provides a rich set of UI themes so you can easily build a website in minutes.
 It is a good choice if you want to build a CMS application using ASP.NET Core.

 You can find more information about Orchard Core on their official website: https://www.orchardcore.net.
 The source code is hosted on GitHub: https://github.com/OrchardCMS/OrchardCore.
 The documentation is available at https://docs.orchardcore.net.
 At the time of writing this book, the repository has earned nearly 7,000 stars on GitHub.